Good Taste the Only Real Moat Left

 - A strategic trade-off

-If you cannot name that addition, you may still be in consumption mode.
+If you can't name the addition, you are still just consuming.

 Taste as a side-effect of serious work

-- Generate many options without falling in love with the first one
+- Generate many options and refuse to fall for the first

 - Learn to diagnose why something fails